Momen Docs

 This part of the configuration will affect all pages of the Project.

-Rendering patterns refers to the timing and method of rendering pages, directly affecting the performance and SEO of all pages.
+Rendering patterns refer to the timing and method of rendering pages, directly affecting the performance and SEO of all pages.
 Momen offers three patterns:

 When is the page rendered?